shaloo/docs.arcana/docs/web3-stack/auth.md

 ## Custom OAuth

 Apps that use custom authentication (e.g., Epic user authentication, Relative gaming user authentication mechanism) and require enabling authenticated users to sign blockchain transactions can use the [[concept-custom-oauth|custom OAuth feature]].

-!!! an-info "Passwordless Login"

-    Besides these providers, a [[concept-pwdless-auth|passwordless login option]] is always available as a login option for app users.
-It does not require any configuration or enabling.